essquare/bookstore/README.md

 - [PUT] /users/{userID:[0-9]+}/books/{bookID:[0-9]+}
 - [DELETE] /users/{userID:[0-9]+}/books/{bookID:[0-9]+}

+The last two do not need any authentication:

 - [GET] /books - list all books
 - [GET] /books/{bookID:[0-9]+} - get information about a book